Drawn & Quarterly

-Drawn & Quarterly is a publishing company based in Montreal, Quebec, Canada, specializing in comics.
+Drawn & Quarterly (D+Q) is a publishing company based in Montreal, Quebec, Canada, specializing in comics.
 It publishes primarily comic books, graphic novels and comic strip collections.
 The books it publishes are noted for their artistic content, as well as the quality of printing and design.
 The name of the company is a pun on "drawing", "quarterly", and the practice of hanging, drawing and quartering.

 Initially it specialized in underground and alternative comics, but has since expanded into classic reprints and translations of foreign works.
 Drawn & Quarterly was the company's flagship quarterly anthology during the 1990s.